 Steve Noakes is among the very few sustainable tourism professionals who have been involved internationally and across the benches long enough to have a very comprehensive understanding of the sustainable tourism field, especially in Australia and the Asia-Pacific region.
-For this interview we visited him in his beautiful home in Lamington National Park (Queensland, Australia) – a stone’s throw away from iconic Binna Burra eco-lodge.
+In this interview, he shares his thoughts on sustainable tourism developments, trends and challenges.

-- Steve’s first encounters with sustainable tourism and ecotourism, and how his views changed over the years;
+- Steve Noakes’ first encounters with sustainable tourism and ecotourism, and how his views changed over the years;

 - The current state of sustainable tourism development in Asia and the Pacific Islands region;